Hipparchus-Math/hipparchus/src/site/markdown/index.md

 Hipparchus started as a fork of [Apache Commons Math](https://commons.apache.org/math/).
 The fork was initiated by most of the main developers and a few contributors of Apache Commons Math.

 Version 1.0 of Hipparchus is therefore very similar to Apache Commons Math 3.6.1 with some elements of the development version that would ultimately lead to Apache Commons Math 4.0 which was not released at fork time.

-In order to help users who would like to follow Hipparchus, a [migration module](hipparchus-migration/index.html) as been set up with some temporary classes that can be used to continue using some of the initial APIs and migration scripts that can be applied to source code in order to convert them to rely on Hipparchus.
+In order to help users who would like to follow Hipparchus, a [migration module](hipparchus-migration/index.html) has been set up with some temporary classes that can be used to continue using some of the initial APIs and migration scripts that can be applied to source code in order to convert them to rely on Hipparchus.